Health Care Administration

 Credits 3

-This course is designed to familiarize the student with the long-term health care delivery system to give the students a working knowledge of the wholistic approach to the care of the elderly and long-term care individuals.
-It will give an overview of some of the emotional and physiological needs of individuals who require long-term care.
-Other areas of concentration will be financing, managing, standards, and compliance for quality.
+This course is designed to familiarize students with the long-term health care delivery system to give the students a working knowledge of the wholistic approach to the care of the elderly and long-term care individuals.
+It gives an overview of some of the emotional and physiological needs of individuals who require long-term care.
+Other areas of concentration are financing, managing, standards, and compliance for quality.

 HC 495: Health Services Management Problems and Research